Charles Greene III

 In the area of magic history, Charles is a respected collector.
 His home in Washington, DC houses the largest private collection of vintage magic posters in the city.
 Through his site MagicPosterGallery.com he shares information about magic posters from 1890 - 1930.
 At history conferences in Europe and the U.S., he has spoken on the subjects of poster collecting, stone lithography, and poster restoration.

-This book, Ionia - Magician Princess - Secrets Unlocked is his first.
-His future literary projects include writing about Alice Roosevelt, the president’s daughter who performed magic shows in The White House and the republishing of Conjure Times: Black Magicians in America.
+Ionia - Magician Princess - Secrets Unlocked is his first book.
+In 2023, Charles wrote his second book, A Complete History of Friedländer Lithography.
+His future literary projects include writing about Alice Roosevelt, the president’s daughter who performed magic shows in The White House.